-Santa Monica Community College District engaged Total Compensation Systems, Inc. (TCS) to analyze liabilities associated with its current retiree health program as of May 1, 2008 (the valuation date).
+Santa Monica Community College District engaged Total Compensation Systems, Inc. (TCS) to analyze liabilities associated with its current retiree health program as of June 30, 2011 (the valuation date).
+The numbers in this report are based on the assumption that they will first be used to determine accounting entries for the fiscal year ending June 30, 2011.
+If the report will first be used for a different fiscal year, the numbers will need to be adjusted accordingly.